 Field trips to many locations in our region are scheduled by classroom teachers throughout the school year.
 These trips are designed to supplement different aspects of the classroom curriculum.
 Parents will receive notices of field trips in advance of the scheduled trip date and will be asked to sign a field trip permission form.
-Any student who takes medication daily at school must have the medication permission form completely filled out.
-This form has a section about field trips.
-The MD needs to give medical instructions for how the medication should be given on field trip days.
-Nurses do NOT routinely go on field trips.

 Sometimes a small amount of money may be requested from each student to help defray the trip costs.
 Individuals who volunteer to chaperone field trips must follow the guidelines for clearances as set forth under Gateway Policy No. 916 - Volunteers.
 The entire Gateway Volunteer Policy is available online at www.gatewayk12.org.